sp4ce-cowboy/AquAlarm/README.md

 6. The user can press (and hold) the button on the side of the device to disable the alarm at any time during the process.

  ## Notes
- _This project, while originally dated 2019, is being uploaded onto GitHub in 2024 as part of an ongoing attempt at consolidating my portfolio and previous projects in a publically available manner._
+ _Dated 2019, hosted on Github in 2024 as part of a consolidation effort_